kit-foxboy/burger-bucketlist/README.md

-# presidential-hamberders
+# burger-bucketlist
-A mysql database-driven restaurant app with fun templating
+A mysql database-driven bucket list app for hamburgers